Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/essay.md

 Formal SignWriting is a technical model for sign text that can be stored, searched, checked, and processed by software without losing the written form.

+This paper assumes the conceptual claim developed in `Sutton SignWriting Foundations: The Shape of Writing` and `Writing and Representation in Sutton SignWriting: Perspective and Authored Space`: signed writing can preserve authored spatial composition without imitating the line.
+Formal SignWriting gives that plane-based writing claim its technical form.

 Its central idea is simple:

 > a sign can be modeled as a two-part word of time and space